pawankallem/pawankallem/README.md

 <h1 align="center">Hi There 👋, I'm Pavan Kallem</h1>
 <!-- <h3 align="center">I'm a Full Stack Web Developer.
 I graduated from Jyothishmathi Institute Of Technology and Science in Karimnagar, Telangana.
 After graduation, I pursued full-stack development training at Masai school.
 Currently, I am employed at Possible Works as a Front End Developer.
 In my current role, I work on collaborative projects while continuously learning new things to enhance my skills and mindset.
 I am actively focused on advancing my career in this field.</h3> -->
-<h3 align="center">I'm a Full Stack Web Developer, passionate about building scalable and efficient web applications.
+<h3 align="justify">I'm a Full Stack Web Developer, passionate about building scalable and efficient web applications.
 I graduated from Jyothishmathi Institute of Technology and Science in Karimnagar, Telangana, and further honed my skills in Full Stack Development at Masai School.
 Currently, I am employed at <strong>Pinaca Technologies</strong> as a Full Stack Developer.
 In my role, I have successfully contributed to end-to-end project development, ensuring seamless deployment in both <strong>client offline environments and cloud-based online platforms</strong>.
 I have worked on AI-powered chatbot solutions, integrated advanced machine learning models, and optimized large-scale data processing.
 I thrive in collaborative settings, continuously learning and adapting to new technologies to enhance my expertise.
 My focus remains on delivering high-quality, performance-driven applications while advancing my career in this field.</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" />